 -

 - Consider the example of seed shape.
 The allele for round seeds is dominant over the allele for wrinkled seeds.
-Therefore, a plant with one allele for round seeds and one allele for wrinkled seeds will have round seeds.
+So, a plant with one allele for round seeds and one allele for wrinkled seeds will have round seeds.

 These laws, though simple in their description, provided a revolutionary framework for understanding how traits are passed down from parents to offspring.
 They introduced the concept of discrete units of inheritance (genes) and explained how these units segregate and assort independently.